-A cooker hood is essential to keep your kitchen odour free and smoke-free.
-It sucks the air from the kitchen and either sent it outside or remove the smell from the air and recirculate it back to the kitchen.
-The power consumption and energy usage of cooker hood can be calculated here.
-The power consumption of cooker hood ranges from 65 watts to 300 watts depending on its extraction rate.
+A cooker hood is essential to keep your kitchen odor free and smoke-free.
+It sucks the air from the kitchen and either sent it outside or removes the smell from the air and recirculates it back to the kitchen.
+The power consumption and energy usage of the cooker hood can be calculated here.
+The power consumption of the cooker hood ranges from 65 watts to 300 watts depending on its extraction rate.
 A typical rice cooker consumes 105 watts of power.

-Enter the wattage, hours of usage and cost per kWh.
+Enter the wattage, hours of usage, and cost per kWh.
 The energy usage calculator for cooker hood gives you the total energy consumed by them.
-Also, you can find how much power does your cooker hood consume use.
+Also, you can find how much power your cooker hood consumes.
 To check the current electricity price per kWh in your region refer to Global Electricity rates.
 It is necessary to enter the right cost per unit(kWh) to find the exact price.